 In short, the decision to become a consultant was a good one.

-With close to a decade of experience under my belt, now seems like a good time to reflect on the what brought us success and, where possible, provide a smoother, shorter path for anyone who wants to start a consulting business.
+With more than a decade of experience under my belt, now seems like a good time to reflect on the what brought us success and, where possible, provide a smoother, shorter path for anyone who wants to start a consulting business.
 In this post, I cover what I feel are the five most fundamental steps of the pre-launch and launch stage.
 I will discuss growing a consulting business and other aspects of consulting in future posts.